adap/flower/baselines/hfedxgboost/README.md

 #### Steps to set up env:
 1- Install **pyenv**, follow the instructions from this: https://github.com/pyenv/pyenv-installer
-Note: if you faced the following warning: warning: seems you still have not added 'pyenv' to the load path. and you're not capable of using pyenv in the terminal, you might need to check out this issue: https://github.com/pyenv/pyenv-installer/issues/112 specifically try the following script:
+Note: if you faced the following warning: warning: seems you still have not added 'pyenv' to the load path. and you're not capable of using pyenv in the terminal, you might need to check out this issue: https://github.com/pyenv/pyenv-installer/issues/112 specifically, try the following script:
 ```
 export PATH="$HOME/.pyenv/bin:$PATH"
 eval "$(pyenv init --path)"